elmunoz42/used-car-inventory-optimizer/README.md

 # Practical Application Assignment 11.1: What Drives the Price of a Car?

+## About this Repository:

+The main file to review which has the Jupyter Notebook with the models and visualizations is https://github.com/elmunoz42/used-car-inventory-optimizer/blob/main/prompt_II.ipynb

+This README file contains the same findings in a summarized format, the prompt_II.ipynb file however is much more informative.

 ## Business Understanding

 ### Understanding The Busines Context: